Rehlaender/react-portfolio/README.md

 # hi.

-just wanted to make something with thunks wrongly implemented
+just wanted to make something with thunks

 ## Installation